 What do they look like?

-Sowbugs and pillbugs are dark grey and measure around 1/4 to 3/4 of an inch in length.
+✅ Sowbugs and pillbugs are dark grey and measure around 1/4 to 3/4 of an inch in length.
 Sowbugs have a wider, more oval body shape with a skirt extending around the shell.
 Sowbugs feature a posterior two-part appendage that is not present in a pillbug.
 Pillbugs are more elongated and have the ability to roll into a ball.

-Millipedes and centipedes are reddish-brown to black in color.
-They vary notably in size, depending on species, but are generally observed to be couple inches or less in length.
+✅ Millipedes and centipedes are reddish-brown to black in color.
+They vary notably in size, depending on species, but are generally observed to be a couple of inches or less in length.
 Millipedes have a thicker body with shorter antennae and two pairs of legs per body segment.
 In contrast, centipedes have a thinner body, longer antennae and one pair of elongated legs per body segment.

-Garden beetles and moths comprise a variety of species, such as ladybugs, ground beetles, European chafer beetles and gypsy moths, whereas flies comprise of house flies, mosquitoes, midges and numerous other species.
+✅ Garden beetles and moths comprise a variety of species, such as ladybugs, ground beetles, European chafer beetles and gypsy moths, whereas flies comprise of house flies, mosquitoes, midges and numerous other species.
 Altogether, these insects range in color and patterning and while are generally small, do vary in size and shape.

 Where do they come from?

 Gaps along windows and doors are also typical entry points.
 Occasional invaders are attracted by shelter or a food source.
 Moths, in particular, are attracted to artificial light, whereas house flies will seek out potential food sources and breeding locations indoors.

-Will they cause any damage to my home or business?
+Can fruit flies cause any damage to my home or business?

 Occasional invaders are not known to cause significant damage to a home or business.
 Beetles may feed on indoor plants or uncovered fruits.
 They may periodically excrete odour and leave stains on surfaces.

-Will they cause me or my family to become sick?
+Can they cause me or my family to become sick?